Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles: Solving Jigsaw Puzzles

 \subsection{The Context-Free Architecture}

-We build a siamese-ennead convolutional network (see Fig.~\ref{fig:cnnpuzzle}) where each row up to the first fully connected layer (\emph{fc6}) uses the AlexNet architecture \cite{KrizhevskyIH12} with shared weights.
+We build a siamese-ennead convolutional network (see\footnote{In earlier versions of this publication we reported transfer learning results where AlexNet had a stride 2 in the first convolutional layer as used during the training for the puzzle task.
+This arXiv version introduces new updated results.
+See Fig.~\ref{fig:cnnpuzzle} caption for more information and the Experiments section.} Fig.~\ref{fig:cnnpuzzle}), where each row up to the first fully connected layer (\emph{fc6}) uses the AlexNet architecture \cite{KrizhevskyIH12} with shared weights.
 Similar schemes were used in prior work \cite{Carl2015,Gupta15,agrawalCM15}.
 The outputs of all \emph{fc6} layers are concatenated and given as input to $fc7$.
 All the layers in the rows share the same weights up to and including \emph{fc6}.

 We call this architecture the \emph{context-free network} (CFN) because the data flow of each patch is explicitly separated until the fully connected layer and context is handled only in the last fully connected layers.
 We verify that this architecture performs as well as AlexNet in the classification task on the ImageNet 2012 dataset \cite{dengDSLLF09}.
 In this test we resize the input images to $225\times 225$ pixels, split them into a $3\times 3$ grid and then feed the full $75\times 75$ tiles to the network.
-We find that the CFN achieves $57.1\%$ top-1 accuracy while AlexNet achieves $57.4\%$ top-1 accuracy (see Table~\ref{tab:classification}).
+We find that the CFN achieves $57.1\%$ top-1 accuracy while AlexNet achieves $57.4\%$ top-1 accuracy.
 However, the CFN architecture is more compact than AlexNet.
 It depends on only $27.5$M parameters, while AlexNet uses $61$M parameters.
 The \emph{fc6} layer includes $4\times 4 \times 256 \times 512 \sim 2$M parameters while the \emph{fc6} layer of AlexNet includes $6 \times 6 \times 256 \times 4096 \sim 37.5$M parameters.
 However, the \emph{fc7} layer in our architecture includes $2$M parameters more than the same layer in AlexNet.

 This network can thus be used interchangeably for different tasks including detection and classification.
 In the next section we show how to train the CFN for the Jigsaw puzzle reassembly.